vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

     We use [`example/client/agent/main.go`](https://github.com/vdaas/vald/blob/master/example/client/agent/main.go) to run the example.<br>
     This example will insert and index 400 vectors into the Vald from the fashion-mnist dataset via gRPC.
-    And then after waiting for indexing, it will request for searching hte nearest vector 10 times.
+    And then after waiting for indexing, it will request for searching the nearest vector 10 times.
     You will get the 10 nearest neighbor vectors for each search query.<br>
     Run example codes by executing the below command.